In this article:

 1. Drink spearmint tea

 Spearmint tea is shown to have significant anti-androgenic activity, which can help manage hirsutism upon continued use.
-(1)
+(1) However, the studies conducted were limited, and therefore, further long-term studies are required to establish its therapeutic effects.
+(2)(3)

-How to use: Consume a cup of spearmint tea every day.
+Consume a cup of spearmint tea every day.
 You can also try spearmint capsules upon consulting your doctor.

 2. Increase your zinc intake